Echidna: Threats

-Echidnas are very timid animals.
-When they feel endangered they attempt to bury themselves or if exposed they will curl into a ball similar to that of a hedgehog, both methods using their spines to shield them.
-Strong front arms allow echidnas to continue to dig themselves in whilst holding fast against a predator attempting to remove them from the hole.
+Echidnas are very timid.
+When frightened, they attempt to partially bury themselves and curl into a ball similar to a hedgehog.
+Strong front arms allow echidnas to dig in and hold fast against a predator pulling them from the hole.

-Although they have a way to protect themselves, the echidnas still face many dangers.
-Some predators include feral cats, foxes, domestic dogs, and goannas.
-Snakes pose a large threat to the echidna species because they slither into their burrows and prey on the young spineless puggles.
+Their many predators include feral cats, foxes, domestic dogs, and goannas.
+Snakes pose a large threat when they slither into echidna burrows and prey on the spineless young puggles.

-Some precautions that can be taken include keeping the environment clean by picking up litter and causing less pollution, planting vegetation for echidnas to use as shelter, supervising pets, reporting hurt echidnas, and leaving them undisturbed.
-Merely grabbing them may cause stress, while picking them up improperly may result in injury.
+They are easily stressed and injured by handling.
+Some ways to help echidnas include picking up litter, causing less pollution, planting vegetation for shelter, supervising pets, reporting hurt echidnas, and leaving them undisturbed.

+In June 2024, scientists reported a first-of-its-kind encounter when they witnessed a tiger shark regurgitating a whole echidna off the coast of an island near Australia.
+Sharks are known to eat a wide range of animals, and occasionally objects, according to a news release by the researchers from James Cook University in North Queensland who also noted that sharks had previously been observed eating rocks for no apparent reason.